 Can I Take Too Much or Overdose?

-These products are not drugs so you cannot overdose.
-However, just like any other nutritional supplement, your body can only process so much.
+These products are not dangerous drugs so you cannot overdose.
+However, just like any other nutritional supplement, your body can only process so much so there can be side effects to taking cbd products.
 If you have not taken hemp-based products before, we suggest you start off with a lower dosage at first so your body can acclimate properly until moving up to a higher dose.

 How Fast Do Your Products Work?